 September 1: Supervise apprentices at the Backcountry Navigation & Leadership workshop from 8 am – 6 pm; (salary); (salary)

-Sept 4-7: Summer Assessment & Evaluation; Preparation for next year’s camps; Upload weekly photos to facebook albums, and work with Office Administrator to email camp graduation certificates to families with link to photos; (paid by the hour)
+Sept 4-7: Summer Assessment & Evaluation; Preparation for next year’s camps; Upload weekly photos to the appropriate google doc, and work with Office Administrator to email camp graduation certificates to families with link to photos; (paid by the hour)

 Sept 10-14: If available to teach during the academic year, then work with the Day Camp & Classes Director and Overnight & Adult Programs Director to organize and promote Academic Year Classes via website, email and social media; paid on commission.